dakboard/Hardware-OPI-OS/README.md

 - Visit <a href="https://dakboard.com">https://dakboard.com</a> for more info.
 - View the <a href="https://github.com/dakboard/Cloud-Platform/releases/">Release Notes</a> to see what features and functionality has been added recently.
 - Check our <a href="https://blog.dakboard.com">Blog</a> for tips, tricks and the latest DAKboard news.
 - Looking for the DAKboard OS for the Raspberry Pi?
-Check out our bitbucket page <a href="https://github.com/dakboard/Hardware-OS">here</a>
+Check out the Hardware-OS bitbucket page <a href="https://github.com/dakboard/Hardware-OS">here</a>.